Shuttle/Shuttle.Esb.Sql.Queue/README.md

-# Shuttle.Esb.Sql.Queue
+# SQL

 ```
 PM> Install-Package Shuttle.Esb.Sql.Queue
 ```

-Sql RDBMS implementation of the `IQueue` interface for use with Shuttle.Esb.
+Sql RDBMS implementation of the `IQueue` interface for use with Shuttle.Esb which creates a table for each required queue.

-# Registration
+## Registration

 The required components may be registered by calling `ComponentRegistryExtensions.RegisterSqlQueue(IComponentRegistry)`.

-# Supported providers
+## Supported providers

 Currently only the `System.Data.SqlClient` and `Microsoft.Data.SqlClient` provider names are supported but this can easily be extended.
 Feel free to give it a bash and please send a pull request if you *do* go this route.
 You are welcome to create an issue and assistance will be provided where able.

-# SqlQueue

-There is a `IQueue` implementation for Sql Server that enables a table-based queue.
-Since this a table-based queue is not a real queuing technology it is prudent to make use of a local outbox.

 ## Configuration